TremoloSecurity/UnisonOnOpenShift/README.md

 # Unison On OpenShift

 The stock Unison image on Dockerhub (https://hub.docker.com/r/tremolosecurity/unison/) runs on OpenShift out-of-the-box without modification.
 This repo contains example yaml files for deploying Unison on OpenShift.
 This build was tested on OpenShift Origin 3.2.
+## Compliant with Origin All-In-One v1.1.4
+This fork should work out of the box on the Origin All-In-One v1.1.4.

 ## Master/Slave & Clustering